foreverpiano/foreverpiano.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a third year undergraduate student from Mechanis, [Tsinghua University](https://www.tsinghua.edu.cn/).
+I'm a third year undergraduate student from Mechanics, [Tsinghua University](https://www.tsinghua.edu.cn/).

 My current research interest includes building stabel and scalable system for LLMs.